 The project before LAFCo is similar to a proposal for the reorganization of two similar special districts.
 Basically, two separate sewer districts will be combined into one district.
 In this case, the City of West Sacramento will no longer provide wastewater treatment services.
-It will become part of a larger entity.

 As mentioned earlier, during the 1970's, the Sacramento Regional County Sanitation District was formed through the combination of many individual sewer districts and multiple treatment plants located within Sacramento County.
-Today, the District provides both interceptor and treatment services to the City of Folsom, the City of Citrus Heights, the City of Elk Grove, the City of Sacramento and the County of Sacramento.
+Today, the District provides both interceptor and treatment services to the City of Folsom, the City of Citrus Heights, the City of Elk Grove, the City of Rancho Cordova, the City of Sacramento and the County of Sacramento.